smindre1/An_Introduction_To_Regex/README.md

 ## Quantifiers

 Quantifiers indicate how many times a character, group, or pattern should be matched in a string.
-However, unless it is formatted to refer to a group or pattern, a quantifier by default will refer to the first character that preceeds it.
-So, if you were to setup a regex like `/ghost{3,}/` then the quantifier will only apply to the 't' in 'ghost'.
+However, unless it is formatted to refer to a group or pattern, a quantifier by default will refer to the first character that precedes it.
+So, if you were to set up a regex like `/ghost{3,}/` then the quantifier will only apply to the 't' in 'ghost'.
 This particular example will look for the first pattern in a string that has the string 'ghos' with three or more t's following it.

 There are several types of quantifiers in Regex, which are: